nyg/vaadin-app-base/README.md

 # vaadin-app-base

-A simple Vaadin app with EJB3, CDI and MVP.
+Minimal Vaadin app with EJB3, CDI and MVP already set up.
+Can be used as the base for more useful web apps.